Streampunk/dynamorse-deprecated/README.md

 * For more fine-grained control of the back-pressure, check out the fittings nodes.
 * A combination of all of the above.

 The design of redioactive was inspired by [highland.js](http://highlandjs.org/).
 Direct integration of highland with Node-RED did not seem easy to achieve at the time of implementation.
+Highland is still used behind the scenes for sub-grain processing.

 ### Watchful eye